DavidLuy/game1/README.md

 (and as it always has) Rock crushes Scissors

-Gam
+## Game
+This game was a suggetion from mentor as to test the knowledge achieved in project two  and practicing coding with Java script.
+I also want to thank Mr Wes Bos , Pavel Soldatov,  for his tutorials about keydown/keyup events.
+His solution is what I used in this project for key presses, albeit with some modifications.

-## Running the Code in Codeanywhere!
+### Running the Code in Codeanywhere!
+Code Institute template used.
 To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type: python3 -m http.server